 Call for initial membership of this WG occurred in conjunction with ICANN43 in Costa Rica, and teleconferences held from March to December of 2012.
 Work then continued as part of wider ALAC ROP Review WG activity.
 The ALAC SC on Metrics restarted in 2013; all meetings are listed below.
 Membership is open to all, with the aim of reasonable regional representation.
+In 2015 this Sub Committee paused activity while the ALAC and At-Large were prioritising their time-critical work in the CCWG on IANA Transition and Accountability, followed by the At-Large Review.
+In November 2018 this Sub Committee was reconvened as shown in the Members list below to carry out amongst other things the At-Large Review Implementation of identified Issue #16, which has been added to the previously defined primary purpose or prime objective(s).

 The ALAC Subcommittee on Metrics is a subgroup of the wider ALAC Rules of Procedure (ROP) Working Group (WG), with balanced representation of RALO and ALAC members.